Stewards of the Land

 10. If you drop an apple or an apple falls off the tree while picking, we kindly ask you to pick it up to ensure no apple goes to waste.
 Thank You.

-11. All sales final, no refunds.
+11. Cash Only.
+All sales final, no refunds.